alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 }
 ```

 Our moveTask function is going to be used to move a task from one status to the next, or previous one.
 We filter our tasks list to search for the task that needs to be moved and to remove it from the state so we can change its status.
-After changing the tasks status we once again merge it back into the state and save everyting to local storage.
+After changing the tasks status we once again merge it back into the state and save everything to local storage.

 ```js
 function saveTasksToLocalStorage(tasks) {